Demystifying the Facts and Debunking the Myths

 - Lastly, if there is a problem with patient compliance with the above, the GCMB simply asks you to refer this patient to a pain management specialist who will have extra training, treatment options and expertise to help your patient.

-“I am worried that some of my patients may be doctor shopping, and I don’t have the time to call every pharmacy in town.”
+“I am worried that some of my patients may be doctor shopping, and I do not have the time to call every pharmacy in town.”

 Relax; you now have a friend and ally.
 The Prescription Drug Monitoring Program, or PDMP, is administered by the Georgia Drugs and Narcotics Agency (GDNA) in consultation with the medical board (GCMB).
 The PDMP began in March 2013 after two years of lobbying by several medical societies including MAG, the Georgia Society of Interventional Pain Physicians (GSIPP) and the Georgia Society of Anesthesiologists (GSA).